qmch/ucd-gradphys-lecture-notes-201920/README.md

 (n.b. if you're getting deja vu from this README, it's because I adapted the text from my Cambridge Part III notes.
 Check those out here: https://github.com/qmch/partiii-lecture-notes-201819)

 ### Course codes:
+ - 200BC, Mechanics and Electromagnetism
- - 204AB, Mathematical Methods of Physics
+ - 204AB, Methods of Mathematical Physics
  - 215AB, Quantum Mechanics
+ - 219A, Statistical Mechanics
+ - 232, Topics in String Theory

  With potentially more to come later.